H4mid2019/django_postgres_crud_blog/README.md

 Python, Django, PostgreSQL, Docker

 ## Concept
-It shows that only with Django without any extra library (like Django REST framework) we can design and run a fully fledge Restful API, It has Class base views and function base views.
+It shows that it's possible to design and run a fully-fledged Restful API only with Django (without any extra library such as the Django REST framework).
+It has Class base views and function base views.
 ## Setup
 first convert `.evn_copy` to `.env` then run:
 `docker-compose up --build`